bosgnoom/ansible-pis/README.md

 ### Run Ansible
 Run Ansible by: `ansible-playbook playbook.yml`.
 Different playbooks are developed:
 - site.yml: main playbook.
-Will convert a new device to node.
+Will convert a new device to either master or node.
 - shutdown.yml: shuts all nodes down